 “Actually, I am grounded.
 I’ve been exiled by Belial because I almost sent Lucifer to Neverland and locked him in there.”
 He smiled sarcastically and sat on the couch, raising his legs and placing them on the coffee table.

 The rest were speechless.
 Eneizar was blinking quickly in shock while Iaosur was trying not to laugh; Ezekiel and Chen were still registering the information.
 Zoe walked to Gakhas and pushed his legs off her table before she leaned in and looked straight into his eyes.

-“I don’t give a fuck who are you and what can you do.
+“I don’t give a fuck who you are and what you can do.
 This is my house.
 I have my rules.
-If you disobey them, Belial will be the last thing you will be afraid of.”
+If you disobey them, Belial will be the last thing you will worry about.”
 She threatened, though it didn't seem imposing at all.

 Gakhas blinked innocently before he leaned closer and touched her nose with his.